Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 ```
 <br>
-That code gives us the below plots - the first being for *Feature Importance* and the second for *Permutation Importance*!
+That code gave me the below plots - the first being for *Feature Importance* and the second for *Permutation Importance*!

 <br>
 ![alt text](/img/posts/rf-classification-feature-importance.png "Random Forest Feature Importance Plot")